navnorth/LRNodeJS/README.md

 ## Known Issues

+ * Resource alignments not loading yet in IE8 due to cross-domain request blocking.
+Looking for solutions to this.
  * not yet compatible with Express 3.0 (due to removal of the `register` function)
  * not yet compatible with Node.js 0.8 (due to couchdb-api compatibility)